ubershibs/100-days-of-code/log.md

 **Todays Progress**: I'm skipping around a little bit, but I'm striking things off my to-do list, so no matter!
 Today's big accomplishment so far is that I added a new City Stats page to my Nightlife Tracker app.
 It gives a quick summary of searches performed—-top cities, recent searches, and total and weekly counts.
 I also (*proud*) wrote tests for the back-end of this new feature—-TDD!
 Not so much the client-side code, but it's a start!

 Link to my work: [City Stats](https://nightlife-tracker.herokuapp.com) / [Github repo](https://github.com/ubershibs/nightlife-tracker)

+### Day 9: July 1, 2016

+**Today's Progress**: Today I started my Stock Tracker app, but setting up the calls to retrieve data for a given stock, and to store the datasets for all currently displayed companies, and remove a company.
+There may be additional finessing to do to this data once I figure out how sockets work, and once I pick a charting tool/methodology, but I've got the data feeding into things nicely, and it was simpler than I expected.
+I'm using Quandl as my data source.